The FT742-DM (Direct Mount) fits directly onto a 33.7mm pipe and is ideal for a wide range of meteorological applications.

 Testing of sensors is best performed with our Acu-Test Pack, which allows you to connect the sensor to a PC via a USB cable and view wind speed and direction readings in real-time.
 The pack also allows you to change some settings such as heater set point temperature.

-In the case of digital sensors, a serial emulator program (such as HyperTerminal) will also function with the cable supplied in the Acu-Test Pack and is another way of testing communication.
-This allows you to send commands and receive messages serially to and from the sensor.
+In the case of digital sensors, a serial emulator program (such as Tera Term or HyperTerminal) will also function with the cable supplied in the Acu-Test Pack and is another way of testing communication.
+This allows the user to send commands and receive data from the sensor.
 Please note, however, that FT Technologies is not responsible for the content of external sites.